Dental Implants in Peoria, IL

 Implants to Replace All Teeth Permanently/Full Arch on 4 Dental Implants

 Implants can support an entire arch of upper or lower replacement teeth that are fixed into the mouth and never removed.
 Sometimes the new teeth can be supported by as few as 4 implants.
 It works similarly to the structure of a table, which only needs 4 legs to hold it up.
 In cases where jawbone density and volume have deteriorated, 5 or 6 implants might be needed to support a row of 10 to 12 teeth.
-Dental implant replacement teeth protect your jawbone, won't slip, and should last a lifetime.
+Dental implants for missing teeth protect your jawbone, won't slip, and should last a lifetime.

 Implant Care and Maintenance